arsoninstigator/anchor/README.md

-# anime-logo
+# anchor ysws — vtuber logo (for high seas)
-attended acon's tutorial on 08/11 and designed along her to make a personal vtuber-style logo for #anchor ysws (part of high seas)
+attended acon's tutorial on 08/11 and designed along her to make a personal vtuber-style logo for #anchor ysws
 ![image](https://github.com/user-attachments/assets/384aff54-bf6e-4d57-992d-fb139869e737)

+## what we used <br>
+    - figma desktop
+    - font installer + yuruka font
+    - free figma built-in icons (library called 'simle design system')

-## version zero + one
+## version zero + version one
+version zero and version one has nothing fancy - <br>
-version 0 has my ~real~ name in a single color and a few default icons from the figma library (nothing fancy)
+    - my ~real~ name in a single color <br>
+    - icons from the figma library <br>

 ## version two
-version 2 will have the following - <br>
+version two will have the following - <br>
     - my ~real~ name in a colorful gradient <br>
     - cute(r) icons that are custom made using the pen tool <br>
     - my website / github username <br>

-## arsoninstigator
+## version arsoninstigator
 a logo with my github username / online persona